davfre/RRIB/README.md

 As part of the course, you will actually reproduce the main findings, tables and figures of a paper.
 You will spend substantial time and effort on reproducing a paper, so selection is very important.
-Please make suggestions [here](papers.md).

 You should select two papers that you would like to reproduce (one is backup).

 Criteria:

 - highly relevant to your own research